zenml-io/zenml/docs/book/developer-guide/advanced-concepts/manage-external-services.md

 # Services

-ZenML interacts with external systems (e.g. prediction services, monitoring systems, visualization services) with a so-called `Service` abstraction.
+ZenML interacts with external systems (e.g. prediction services, monitoring systems, visualization services) via a so-called `Service` abstraction.
 The concrete implementation of this abstraction deals with functionality concerning the life-cycle management and tracking of an external service (e.g. process, container, Kubernetes deployment etc.).